Short on time and can’t read it all now?

 How to kill your dream: the truth no one else will tell you

-There are dangers in taking the wrong Illustrator course.
+There are dangers in taking the wrong Adobe Illustrator for fashion design course.

 You’ll leave the classroom in tears and more confused than when you started.